 dictionary which holds words that are used by EMERSE for spell checking of terms entered by users.
 This

 dictionary index is recommended but is not required.
 Additionally, no changes should need to be made to this dictionary and it can be used as-is.
-It is also worth pointing out that the dictionary is in an older Lucene format and not the newer Solr format.
-This should have no practical implications for use, except that it won’t show up in the standard Solr user interface even though the EMERSE application itself can access it.
+This index is actually inside the

 |Contact the EMERSE team for the download links to these four sample indexes.|